Annexure J for Passport: Complete 2026 Guide & Format

 An open passport; How to Submit Annexure J for Passport Verification? - TerraTern

-To submit annexure J for passport verification, you have to hand it in yourself at your booked appointment at the Passport Seva Kendra (PSK) or Post Office Passport Seva Kendra (POPSK).
-The annexure J for the verification of passport is done by the passport officials at the PSK.
+To submit Annexure J for passport verification, you have to hand it in yourself at your booked appointment at the Passport Seva Kendra (PSK) or Post Office Passport Seva Kendra (POPSK).
+The annexure J for the verification of the passport is done by the passport officials at the PSK.
 The following are the steps to the submission process:

 • Compile Your Documents: Collect the completed Annexure J form, the application receipt, and all original supporting documents for both spouses (Aadhaar cards, existing passports, address proof, etc.).